Multi-objective Optimisation of Digital Circuits based on Cell Mapping in an Industrial EDA Flow: Multi-objective Optimisation Experiments

-All circuits are optimised with running 200 generations with a population size of 200 individuals and output load constraints have not been applied in this set of experiments.
+In this work, we have set EA parameters that are widely-used in the MOEA literature~\cite{trefzer2015evolvable}.
+In this set of experiments, all circuits are optimised with running $M=200$ generations with a population size $N$ of 200 individuals, and output load constraints have not been applied.
+We have run preliminary experiments with NSGA-II to confirm that reliably converges to similar performance when run multiple times with the same evaluation budget.
+Since the focus here is not on statistical analysis of the MOEA, we run the algorithm once for each benchmark to manage runtime.
 The number of synthesised gates and the number of genes are the same shown in Table~\ref{table:iscas_full} because all gates are encoded into chromosomes, so that the MOEDA flow is optimising the drive strength of all gates.
-In terms of the number of synthesised gates in each circuit, it is much less than the number in original benchmarks where C1908 has 880 gates, C5315 has 2307 gates and C6288 has 2406 gates.
-It is the reason that the TSMC library has a large range of complex logic cells such as AOI (AND-OR-Inverter), IINR (NOR with 2 Inverted Inputs), full adders, etc., which may be already comprised of few basic simple logic gates like XOR, NAND, OR, etc. In contrast, original benchmarks used basic simple generic gates.
+In terms of the number of synthesised gates in each circuit, it is much less than the number in original benchmarks shown in Table~\ref{table:benchmarks}.
+It is the reason that the TSMC library has a large range of complex logic cells such as AOI (AND-OR-Inverter), IINR (NOR with 2 Inverted Inputs), full adders, etc., which are already comprised of few basic simple logic gates like XOR, NAND, OR, etc. In contrast, original benchmarks used basic simple generic gates.
 So this makes the synthesis tool to automatically merge the simple gates into complex ones for the total transistor count and physical area reduction, so finally reduce the number of gates.

 This may compact the design space and reduce the search complexity but still increase the difficulty of PPA extra optimisation.
-In the real-world TSMC library, complex logic cells have less options of drive strengths (normally no more than 5) due to the physical design complexity, and a large number of complex cells are used by tools evidenced by the significant decreasing in gate numbers.
+In real-world libraries, complex logic cells have less options of drive strengths (normally no more than 5) due to the layout design complexity, and a large number of complex cells are used by tools evidenced by the significant decreasing in gate numbers.
 This may block the optimisation results for achieving huge improvements.

-Under such complexity, the optimised results are still promising compared to the Syn-Opt. solutions which are achieved under the three different timing constraints from tools.
-MOEDA solutions demonstrate significant improvements achieved in all three cases while strictly not sacrificing metrics of other objectives.
+Under such difficulties, the MOEDA-optimised results are still promising compared to the Syn-Opt. solutions which are obtained by running the synthesis tool with ``try hard'' mode.
+MOEDA solutions demonstrate significant improvements in most test cases (up to 4.9\% in $D_{wc}$, 6.6\% in $P_{total}$ and 4.5\% in $A_{gate}$) as shown in Table~\ref{table:iscas_full}.
+The reported improvement of an objective does not (or slightly) sacrifice the metrics of other objectives.
+Although numbers might be small, even 1\% or 2\% of improvements could be helpful for designs under tight constraints and particularly when they just fail timing~\cite{fatemi2019enhancing}.